baoguangsheng/glimpse/README.md

 * 🔥 [2/10/2025] Local and online demos are ready!

 ## Brief Intro
 Glimpse serves as a bridge between white-box methods, which rely on local LLMs for scoring, and proprietary LLMs.
 It estimates full distributions based on partial observations from API-based models.
-Our empirical analysis demonstrates that detection methods leveraging these estimated distributions achieve detection accuracies comparable to those obtained using real distributions.
+Our empirical analysis demonstrates that detection methods leveraging these estimated distributions **achieve detection accuracies comparable to those obtained using real distributions**.

-The main results are as follows, where Fast-DetectGPT using the proprietary GPT-3.5 achieves significantly better detection accuracies than that using open-source GPT-Neo-2.7B, especially on multiple languages.
+The main results are as follows, where Fast-DetectGPT using the proprietary GPT-3.5 achieves significantly better detection accuracies than that using open-source GPT-Neo-2.7B, **especially on multiple languages**.
 <img src="assets/main-results.png" alt="main results" width="640"/>